Post Author: Eugene Nagawiecki

 Print is Priceless

-This brings me to my last point, and the second photography tip KFC has recently reminded us of.
-One other variable differentiating the first “blocky text” apology from the “brilliant photo” apology is the method of publication.
-The first apology was only posted on social media while the second, more effective apology, was only printed in old-fashioned print newspapers: the UK’s Sun and Metro publications (the pictures now on social media are pictures of the paper’s picture).
+This brings me to my last point and the second photography tip KFC has recently reminded us of.
+Another variable differentiating the first “blocky text” apology from the “brilliant photo” apology is the method of publication.
+The first apology was only posted on social media, while the second, more effective apology, was only printed in old-fashioned print newspapers: the UK’s Sun and Metro publications (the pictures now on social media are pictures of the paper’s picture).

 I realize it’s a lunatic stretch to conclude that people accepted the second KFC apology because it was printed and the first one wasn’t, but that’s not my claim.
 Although, I do claim that it didn’t hurt.
-I do claim that it was one of the many factors differing between the two that resulted in a more favorable response – admittedly a small one, but significant.
-When something is printed – especially in today’s day-and-ageit comes with an elevated sense of sincerity, significance, and dignity.
-By printing, and only printing, their apology in newspapers it gives the impression: Oh, wow, KFC must really mean this.
-I mean they went out of their way to print it in a paper!
-Who does that anymore?
+I do claim that one of the many factors differing between the two resulted in a more favorable response – admittedly a small one, but significant.
+When something is printed – especially in today’s day and ageit comes with an elevated sense of sincerity, significance, and dignity.
+By printing, and only printing, their newspaper apology gives the impression: Oh, wow, KFC must mean this.
+I mean, they went out of their way to print it on paper!
+Who does that any more?

 Magda1234